clerk/clerk-docs/STYLEGUIDE.md

 #### Do

 > You can authenticate your app with Clerk in three steps.
-Install Clerk with `npm install @clerk/nextjs`, add your environment keys, and then wrap your app in `<ClerkProvider>`, and add [control components](https://clerk.com/docs/components/overview).
+Install Clerk with `npm install @clerk/nextjs`, add your environment variables, and then wrap your app in `<ClerkProvider>`, and add [control components](https://clerk.com/docs/components/overview).
 Visit our [Quickstarts](https://clerk.com/docs/quickstarts/overview) for a step-by-step guide written for your framework.

 > Clerk supports offline mode, a feature that lets users use an app without being connected to data or wifi.
 This means Clerk works great with progressive web apps, apps built with web platform technologies that provide similar experiences to platform-specific apps.
 You can use the [dynamic import pattern](https://www.patterns.dev/vanilla/dynamic-import) to improve loading speeds.

 #### Don't

 > It's easy to authenticate your app with Clerk!
-Just install Clerk with `npm install @clerk/nextjs`, add your environment keys, wrap your app in `<ClerkProvider>`, and simply add [control components](https://clerk.com/docs/components/overview).
+Just install Clerk with `npm install @clerk/nextjs`, add your environment variables, wrap your app in `<ClerkProvider>`, and simply add [control components](https://clerk.com/docs/components/overview).

 > Clerk works great with PWA as it supports offline mode.
 You can use the dynamic import pattern to improve loading speeds.